OUTPUT: Wastewater, emissions and solid waste.

 04 01 02 Liming waste

-04 01 03 Degreasing waste containing solvents without a liquid phase
+04 01 03 Degreasing waste containing solvents (without liquid phase)

 04 01 04 Tanning liquor containing chromium